-Wall Street expects a year-over-year decline in earnings on lower revenues when Silica Holdings (SLCA) reports results for the quarter ended September 2020.
+Wall Street expects a year-over-year decline in earnings on higher revenues when Silica Holdings (SLCA) reports results for the quarter ended September 2021.
 While this widely-known consensus outlook is important in gauging the company's earnings picture, a powerful factor that could impact its near-term stock price is how the actual results compare to these estimates.

 The stock might move higher if these key numbers top expectations in the upcoming earnings report, which is expected to be released on October 29.
 On the other hand, if they miss, the stock may move lower.

 While the sustainability of the immediate price change and future earnings expectations will mostly depend on management's discussion of business conditions on the earnings call, it's worth handicapping the probability of a positive EPS surprise.